Inspiration

 OK, let’s do some tapping…

-Starting on the Karate Chop Point: “Even though I’m struggling to focus because I’m distracted by _______________, I accept myself anyway.”
+Starting on the Side of the Hand: “Even though I’m struggling to focus because I’m distracted by _______________, I accept myself anyway.”
 (If you can’t think of anything just say “…because I’m distracted by something, and I can’t figure out what it is…”

-Again on the Karate Chop Point: “Even though I just can’t seem to focus because in the back of my mind I’m thinking about ______________, I accept myself anyway”
+Again on the Side of the Hand: “Even though I just can’t seem to focus because in the back of my mind I’m thinking about ______________, I accept myself anyway”

-One last time on the Karate Chop Point: “Even though I really want to focus, but I just can’t seem to because I’m distracted by __________________, I accept myself anyway”
+One last time on the Side of the Hand: “Even though I really want to focus, but I just can’t seem to because I’m distracted by __________________, I accept myself anyway”

 Now we’ll go through all the points: